 Authenticity. lululemon walks the walk.
 Their business practices are based on the teachings of yoga, their corporate culture revolves around it, and their (internal & external) community lives it.
 Yoga is not a physical activity to lululemon.
 It is a way of life, one that is best practiced off the mat.

 lululemon embraced Red & Co.’s strategy and partnered with Vice to produce its first ever mass media campaign.
 The anthem spot does not include any yoga mats or pants.
 Instead, it consists of documentary-style glances into the lives of real people; young creative types and athletes who embody “principles of yoga,” but who are not yogis (e.g. P Money, Jian Pablico, Kerri Walsh Jennings).

 “Everyone knows yoga on the mat but

 very few can recognize it off the mat.”

 — CMO, lululemon, AdWeek

 One of our key creative recommendations was to take their biggest piece of media, their iconic bag, to highlight their big brand idea going forward.
-The “This is Yoga” bag will now be given with every purchase in every lululemon store the U.S. and soon everywhere in the world translated into different languages.
+The “This is Yoga” bag will now be given with every purchase in every lululemon store in the U.S. and soon in the world translated into different languages.